jhcook/kubernetes-dev-env/README.md

 * https://www.nginx.com/blog/microservices-march-reduce-kubernetes-latency-with-autoscaling/

 This can be done at any time and is simply a demonstration of using Keda to scale workloads using Prometheus metrics.
+For more information, please see the `hpa` directory.

 ```
 sh hpa/configure_hpa.sh